 A stellar lineup of visiting guests for inspiration & critique

 Structured deadlines & support to advance your goals

 Post-production support on your project

-With a little luck and UNDO’s experience making this kind of thing happen, it will be a time and place that both comforts and challenges you, where you can indulge your ideas, and receive both the encouragement and the tools you need to bring them to life.
+With UNDO & Gilded Audio’s long-running partnership in making this kind of thing happen, it will be a time and place that both comforts and challenges you, where you can indulge your ideas, and receive both the encouragement and the tools you need to bring them to life.

 Dates + Program Details